arirab/arch-linux/README.md

 > _Too many updates.
 Not enough commitment._ 💔

 > **"What's an Arch user's idea of a romantic evening?"**
 > _By candlelight, the kernel recompiled.
-NVIDIA DKMS rebuilt in silence, while [“Seeing In The Dark”](https://www.youtube.com/watch?v=-2dADSn8vg8&list=PLxG-KbBWHU82fpu9LNrBMcgebDgZ1p5XL) played in 320kbps FLAC - pulsed through ALSA, MPD, CamillaDSP, and ncmpcpp._ 🕯️🎵🎧
+DKMS drivers for nVidia rebuilb in silence, while [“Seeing In The Dark”](https://www.youtube.com/watch?v=-2dADSn8vg8&list=PLxG-KbBWHU82fpu9LNrBMcgebDgZ1p5XL) played in 320kbps FLAC - pulsed through ALSA, MPD, CamillaDSP, and ncmpcpp._ 🕯️🎵🎧

 ---